MystenLabs/sui/narwhal/benchmark/README.md

 * `certificates_synchronize_timeout`: The timeout configuration when requesting certificates from peers.
 * `payload_synchronize_timeout`: Timeout when has requested the payload for a certificate and is waiting to receive them.
 * `payload_availability_timeout`: The timeout configuration when for when we ask the other peers to discover who has the payload available for the dictated certificates.
+* `socket_addr`: The socket address the consensus api gRPC server should be listening to.
+* `get_collections_timeout`: The timeout configuration when requesting batches from workers.
+* `remove_collections_timeout`: The timeout configuration when removing batches from workers.
 * `max_concurrent_requests`: The maximum number of concurrent requests for primary-to-primary and worker-to-worker messages.

 ### Run the benchmark